JianoFreo/neural_network_draw/README.md

 ```bash
 pip install neural_network_draw
 ```
-or ( would like to install the latest version if you have the v.0.1.0 installed )
+or ( would install the latest version if you have the v.0.1.0 installed )
 ```bash
 pip install --upgrade neural-network-draw
 ```